Sushobhan55/Prompt_Engineering_Practice/README.md

 ## Project Idea: Review Analyzer

 I aim to build an application to analyze customer reviews with the following featuers:

-- Identify the language if the review is not in english
-  - Translate to english
-- Summarize to a specific department out of the following departments:
+- Summarize the review to a specific department out of the following departments:
   - Sales and marketing
   - Operations and production
   - Finance and administration